MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 Type-1 files are not intended to be made standalone by this change.

-Type 120 (sorted lag data) record format:
+Type 120 (sorted lag data) record format.
+See :hops:`type_120` for more information.

 +------------+-------+----------+----------------------------------------+
 | Field      | type  | bytes    | Description                            |